Friday, June 13, 2025

 This change also releases toxins that your liver has to deal with.
 If left untreated, it can raise questions like, “Is Candida Destroying Your Health?

 When Candida is in balance, it helps your gut.
-But, when it overgrows, it can cause problems.
-Knowing the difference is vital to avoid issues like constant tiredness or digestive problems.
+But when it overgrows, it can cause problems.
+Knowing the difference is vital to avoid constant tiredness or digestive issues.

 Symptoms of Candida Overgrowth

-It’s important to know the candida overgrowth symptoms early.
+It’s important to recognize candida overgrowth symptoms early.
 Many ignore early signs, thinking they’re just minor issues.
-But, if these problems keep coming back, it might mean there’s a bigger problem.
+But if these problems keep coming back, it might mean there’s a bigger problem.

-Common candidiasis signs include feeling very tired, having trouble concentrating, and always wanting sweets.
+Common candidiasis signs include feeling tired, having trouble concentrating, and always wanting sweets.

 Common Signs to Look For